pudly/schmopera-hugo/content/articles/talking-with-directors-operas-marvel.md

 ---
-title: "Talking with directors: opera's Marvel"
+title: "Talking with directors: opera&#039;s Marvel"
 ---

 ### 1. What turned you on to directing opera?